Net bundles over posets and K-theory: K-theory of a poset.

 In contrast to ordinary geometry, the Thom isomorphism really is an isomorphism and not a monomorphism.
 But this result is not as useful as its topological counterpart, since there is not a well-defined notion of canonical line {\em net} bundle with base $\mPE$.
 We shall return to this point in the sequel (Rem.\ref{ex_ptb}).

 \

-For every topological space $Y$, we denote the category of vector bundles over $Y$ by $V_{top}(Y)$, and the subcategory (not full) of locally constant vector bundles with arrows locally constant morphisms by $V_{lc}(Y)$ (see for example \cite[Ch.I.2]{Kob}).
+For every topological space $Y$, we denote the category of vector bundles over $Y$ by $V_{top}(Y)$, and the subcategory (not full) of locally constant vector bundles with arrows locally constant morphisms by $V_{lc}(Y)$ (see Sec.\ref{sec_lcb} or \cite[Ch.I.2]{Kob}).
 Now, a Hilbert net bundle $\Ecal := ( E , \pi , J ,\Po )$ is a net bundle of topological spaces in a natural way, so there is an associated vector bundle $\pi : \tau E \to \tau \Po$ (see Thm.\ref{teo_net_top}).